 This two-semester course focuses upon the diagnostic system of psychological disorders outlined in the Diagnostic and Statistical Manual of Mental Disorders IV-TR.
 The major paradigms of mental distress are thoroughly reviewed and students are trained in the use of Mental Status Exams, five axis diagnostic criteria, and differential diagnoses.
-BBS 4980.37 (a-1).
+Working with the severely mentally ill from a diverse culture and population, collaborative treatment, recovery-oriented care, and case management will be emphasized.
+BBS 4980.37 (a-1)